shawnoster/note-to-self/computers/wsl-ubuntu.md

 # Living the Ubuntu Life
 ### To update the OS package (aka Windows Update for Ubuntu)

+Contrary to the hype Linux isn't magic and needs just as much tending to as the next OS.
+That said the process is much more straightforward.

 ```bash
 sudo apt update
 sudo apt upgrade